Codingcodercodes/BlockEstate/README.md

 Algorand blockchain with AlgoKit, PyTeal, and AlgoPy

-Python with Poetry, Black, Ruff/Flake8, mypy, pytest, pip-audit
+Python with Poetry, pytest, pip-audit

 React + TypeScript frontend with Tailwind CSS, daisyUI, use-wallet

 Node.js backend API with Express and middleware

-Testing & linting: Jest, Playwright, ESLint, Prettier

 VS Code configured for productivity (.vscode included)